First Central American Civil War: 1828

-Push to Guatemala
+1829

 In Ahuachapán, Morazán did everything possible to organize a large army.
 He asked the government of El Salvador to provide him with 4,000 men, but he had to settle for 2,000.
 When he was in a position to act in early 1829, he sent a division under Colonel Juan Prem to enter Guatemalan territory and take control of Chiquimula.
 The order was carried out by Prem despite resistance offered by the enemy.
 Soon after, Morazán moved a small force near Guatemala City to force the enemy out of its trenches and cause the desertion of its troops.
-Meanwhile, Colonel Vicente Domínguez, who had left Guatemala City with six hundred foot soldiers to attack Prem, learned of the small force that was near Guatemala City.
+Meanwhile, Domínguez, who had left Guatemala City with six hundred foot soldiers to attack Prem, learned of the small force that was near Guatemala City.
 Domínguez changed his plans and went after the small force.
-This opportunity was seized by Prem who moved from Zacapa and then attacked Domínguez's forces, defeating them on January 15, 1829.
+This opportunity was seized by Prem who moved from Zacapa and then attacked Domínguez's forces, defeating them on 15 January 1829.
 After these events, Morazán ordered Prem to continue his march with the 1,400 men under his command and occupy the post of San José Pinula, near the Guatemalan capital.

-Meanwhile, the people of Antigua Guatemala organized against the conservative government of Aycinena in Guatemala and put the department of Sacatepéquez under the protection of General Morazán.
+Meanwhile, the people of Antigua Guatemala organized against the conservative government of Aycinena in Guatemala and put the department of Sacatepéquez under the protection of Morazán.
 The allegiance of Sacatepéquez hastened Morazán's invasion into Guatemala.
 He placed his men in the town of San José Pinula near Guatemala City.
 Military operations in the capital began with small skirmishes in front of the government fortifications.
-On February 15, one of the largest divisions of Morazán's army, under the command of Cayetano de la Cerda, was defeated in Mixco by federal troops.
+On 15 February, one of the largest divisions of Morazán's army, under the command of Cayetano de la Cerda, was defeated in Mixco by federal troops.
 Due to this defeat, Morazán lifted the siege of the city and concentrated its forces in Antigua.
-A division of federal troops followed him from the capital under the command of Colonel Pacheco in the direction of Sumpango in Sacatepéquez and El Tejar in Chimaltenango with the purpose of attacking him in Antigua.
+A division of federal troops followed him from the capital under the command of Pacheco in the direction of Sumpango in Sacatepéquez and El Tejar in Chimaltenango with the purpose of attacking him in Antigua Guatemala.
 But Pacheco extended his forces, leaving some of them in Sumpango.
-When he arrived in San Miguelito on March 6 with a smaller army, he was defeated by General Morazán, which once again raised the morale of the men of the liberal leader.
+When he arrived in San Miguelito on March 6 with a smaller army, he was defeated by Morazán, which once again raised the morale of the men of the liberal leader.